Where the Heart Is (novel): Plot summary

 Americus turns seven years old, and Novalee remains superstitious about sevens and vigilant about what she senses coming.
 She soon catches, by chance, Willy Jack's name in the newspaper not long after her daughter's birthday, which reported that his wheelchair had been stolen while he was hitchhiking to Oklahoma to find his child.
 Novalee makes arrangements for her daughter, and makes her way to Alva, where Willy Jack is convalescing.
 She confronts Willy Jack in his hospital room and demands to know why he was trying to find her.
 Willy Jack confesses to Novalee that he did feel the baby's heartbeat the last day that they were together, and that he periodically called her home from time to time to hear Americus's voice.
 When Novalee asks him why he lied about the baby's heartbeat, Willy Jack, in a rare moment of self-reflection, tells her that he doesn't have a good reason to lie, but does it anyway, and out of all the lies he's ever told, that one was the only one to cause him guilt.
 He remarks that people sometimes tell a lie so big that it eats away a part of them, and that, if given a second chance, most people would do anything to set that lie straight.
 Novalee realizes that the lie she has told that has changed her life is telling Forney that she didn't love him.
 Once Willy Jack is released, Novalee makes plans to take him back home to Tennessee, but first, she finally calls Forney and tearfully confesses to him that she lied about loving him and that she thought he deserved someone better.
 Forney assures her that there is nothing better than she is.

 Willy Jack is loaded up into Novalee's car as she prepares to take him home, but she decides to wait out a sudden storm before heading underway.
 While she waits out the rain, she reflects on her life and the connections she'd made since being abandoned at the Walmart, and the home and happiness she'd created in the seven years since.

+Reception

+Library Journal called Where the Heart Is "an impressive first novel", commending Billie Letts' "deft touch with language and dialog".
+The review went on to say, "Her well-developed, engaging characters brim with vitality and humanity".